 I love the fresh fruit puree in this homemade peach lemonade.
-While my recipe is on the more tart side, you can sweeten it up however you like!
+I think it might just be my favorite peach recipes!
+And while my recipe is on the more tart side, you can sweeten it up however you like!

 Summer just screams lemonade, doesn’t it?
 There’s a chain in LA called “Lemonade.”
 They have lots of tasty salads, main dishes, and desserts, but they’re most known, unsurprisingly, for their lemonades.

-They usually have about five ‘on tap’ – anything from classic lemon to blueberry and even cucumber lemonade (you’ll want to check out that recipe).
-I always try to sample at least one new one, but the cucumber is my favorite, I think.
+They usually have about five ‘on tap’ – anything from classic lemon to blueberry and even a cucumber lemonade (you’ll want to check out that recipe).
+When we lived in LA, we’d take visiting friend to Abbot Kinney and grab a lemonade and food.
+It was easy, delicious, and had something for everyone!

 Fresh Peach Lemonade

-I’m becoming a little addicted to homemade lemonade recipes with fresh fruit.
+Now that it’s summer again (with overwhelming temps locally), I’m rediscovering my homemade lemonade recipes with fresh fruit.
 The natural sweetness of fresh fruit is just so much better than any amount of sugar you can add in my opinion.
 And when you finally get your peaches perfectly ripe this season, there’s little that beats that flavor.

 I tend to go overboard when buying fruit.
 Then they all get ripe at the same time.
-Because of this recurrence, I love to have recipe options to make sure none of it goes to waste.
+Because of this recurrence, I love to have recipe options to make sure none of it goes to waste – avoiding food waste is a big part of sustainability after all!

 How to Make Peach Juice?